 - Ruby-throated Hummingbirds depart for Central America in early fall, with many crossing the Gulf of Mexico in a single flight.
 To accomplish this incredible migratory feat, they feast on nectar and insects and double their body mass, from 3 grams to 6 grams (or from the weight of a penny to the weight of a nickel).
 Ruby-throated Hummingbirds have the largest breeding range of any North American hummer.
-See a more great Ruby-throated Hummingbird photos.
+See more great Ruby-throated Hummingbird photos.

 - Black-chinned Hummingbirds are among the most adaptable of all North American hummingbirds, found from deserts to mountain forests and from urban areas to pristine natural areas.
 The Black-chinned Hummingbird’s tongue has two grooves that suck up nectar like a sponge.
 Then the bird retracts the tongue and squeezes the nectar into its mouth.
-See a more great Black-chinned Hummingbird photos.
+See more great Black-chinned Hummingbird photos.

 - Anna’s Hummingbirds are dazzling with iridescent emerald feathers and sparkling rose-pink throats and crowns.
 Nineteenth-century French naturalist René Primevère Lesson was mesmerized by “the bright sparkle of a red cap of the richest amethyst” on the male’s head.
 These hummingbirds live along the Pacific Coast of North America—one of the few places in the world birders can see a hummingbird in a eucalyptus tree!
 In much of their range, these hardy hummers are present year-round.
-See a more great Anna’s Hummingbird photos.
+See more great Anna’s Hummingbird photos.

 - Rufous Hummingbirds are small but feisty.
 They chase off larger hummingbirds at flowers and feeders, and they’ve even been seen chasing away chipmunks.
 Rufous Hummingbirds have the northernmost breeding range of any hummingbird, yet in fall they migrate about 4,000 miles south to Mexico—in what is possibly the longest migration relative to body size of any bird.
-See a more great Rufous Hummingbird photos.
+See more great Rufous Hummingbird photos.